cezarbajenaru/eks-course/EKS&Kubernetes.md

 template = Pod template
 It defines what each Pod should look like when the controller (Deployment or ReplicaSet) creates it.

+tier is not a Kubernetes object or isolation boundary — it’s just a label.
+But it’s incredibly useful as a logical grouping tag for your resources.